-ART Courses that meet the arts Core requirement HP Courses that meet the historical perspective Core requirement LP Courses that meet the literature and philosophy Core requirement MR Courses that meet the mathematical reasoning Core requirement NS Courses that meet the natural science Core requirement REL Courses that meet the religion Core requirement SB Courses the meet the social and behavioral Core requirement

-GPC Courses that meet the global perspective: intercultural Core requirement GPN Courses that meet the global perspective: international Core requirement

-Courses that meet the global sustainability Core requirement

-WRT Courses that have been approved to meet the writing intensive Core requirement.
+- ART Courses that meet the arts Core requirement - HP Courses that meet the historical perspective Core requirement - LP Courses that meet the literature and philosophy Core requirement - MR Courses that meet the mathematical reasoning Core requirement - NS Courses that meet the natural science Core requirement - REL Courses that meet the religion Core requirement - SB Courses the meet the social and behavioral Core requirement - GS Courses that meet the global sustainability Core requirement - GPC Courses that meet the global perspective: intercultural Core requirement - GPN Courses that meet the global perspective: international Core requirement - WRT Courses that have been approved to meet the writing intensive Core requirement.
 See the online searchable schedule for the most up-to-date information on which specific sections contain the WRT designation.